Dynamical analysis of the redshift drift in FLRW universes: Dynamics of the RD in Terms of

-where $\kappa^2=8\pi G_N$.
-Here $\rho$ and $p$ are the energy density and the pressure of the matter content of the universe, respectively, described by an isotropic fluid whose energy-momentum tensor is\footnote{We adopt the convention $u_a u^a=-1$ for the 4-velocity vector of the observer.}

-Note that we have adopted the simplification of absorbing the cosmological constant, if present, into the stress-energy tensor.
-We are also adopting the notation where the speed of light $c$ is set to unity.
-Newton's constant $G_N$ will always be absorbed into the parameter $\kappa$.
+where $\kappa^2=8\pi G_N$ and $c=1$.
+Here, $\rho$ and $p$ are the energy density and the pressure of the matter content of the universe, respectively, described by an isotropic perfect fluid.
+Note that we have adopted the simplification of absorbing the cosmological constant, if present, into the stress-energy tensor. \item[(ii)] The first Friedmann equation: